First Nations - Land Rights and Environmentalism in British Columbia

 top of page

-Government plaque," 1954.
+Government plaque, 1954.
 (Click to enlarge)

 Photo: BC Archives

 In 1954 the BC government marked the anniversary of the International Boundary in Sinixt Territory.
-The Indian Legend Plaque (left) commemorates the event that led to the annihilation of the Sinixt: "When the International Boundary line was being surveyed in 1857-1861, the major portion of the large Indian band then living in this area moved to the reservation at Colville, Washington.
+The so-called Indian Legend Plaque (left) commemorates the event that led to the annihilation of the Sinixt: "When the International Boundary line was being surveyed in 1857-1861, the major portion of the large Indian band then living in this area moved to the reservation at Colville, Washington.
 One of the Indians entwined two sapling pines, saying 'Though Divided We Are United Still - We Are One.'
 This tree symbolizes the spirit of friendship existing between Canada and the United States."
+In 1956 Canada declared the Sinixt officially extinct, a decision that left those Sinixt members living on the Colville Reservation or scattered among other ethnic groups in BC without recognition under the Indian Act.

 top of page